 (Much) more about PO-33 KO including beat making and recording here.

-Best price for PO-33 KO here.
+The best price for PO-33 KO is here.

-As you see, we can produce music without PC easily with a “calculator” sized instrument.
-On the other hand as a final note I wish to add that use of DAW for mastering is more than recommended.
+As you see, we can produce music without a PC easily with a “calculator” sized instrument.
+On the other hand as a final note I wish to add that the use of DAW for mastering is more than recommended.
 In order to achieve that analogue warmth vibe recording beats on DAWless instruments might not be completely satisfying.
-Scroll for more, I will explain basic rack for mastering below.
+Scroll for more, I will explain the basic rack for mastering below.

 Let’s use DAW this time

 The second way of creating lo-fi music is using a DAW.
 It comes with a minimum asset to own before you can start.
-Generally you need a PC or laptop to work on.
+Generally, you need a PC or laptop to work on.
 That is around 8GB RAM and min.
 Intel i5 in case your choice is Ableton Live.

 Ableton Live is one of the most well-know DAWs on the market also offering 90 days trial.
 Before you ask yourself why, no, I did not get a cent from Ableton choosing them for the article.
-Simply, I use it for years and you may have the chance to grab it for a reasonable price.
+Simply, I have used it for years and you may have the chance to grab it for a reasonable price.

 What does it mean?